Menu

 Proposals consist of three parts: cover sheet, narrative, and budget.

-Submit proposal as one PDF document at: ALE Mini-Grant Submissions 2024-2025
+Submit proposal as one PDF document at: https://forms.gle/KsfVcg5MLS16cMzy5

 Expenditure and Reporting Requirements:

-Notification of awards will be made by December 13, 2024.
-The intent is that awards will support activities to begin by January 2025 and completed or have made significant progress before the next ALE conference (Summer 2025).
+Notification of awards will be made in December 2025.
+The intent is that awards will support activities to begin by January 2026 and be completed or have made significant progress before the next ALE conference (Summer 2026).
 Grant recipients are encouraged to submit a conference presentation proposal that highlights the project activities.
 The proposal may indicate that it is highlighting a project of the ALE mini-grant program, but it must meet all of the standard requirements for ALE conference proposals.
-A final report is requested upon completion of the project or within one year (November 2025).
+A final report is requested upon completion of the project or within one year (November 2026).

 Not submitting, but would like to review mini grant proposals?
 Please sign-up here!